 Chenoweth is a passionate supporter of charities which dedicate their time and efforts to helping those in need.
 She formed a charity partnership with the Broken Arrow Performing Arts Center (BAPAC) Foundation in her home state of Oklahoma.
 Chenoweth's accomplishments were honored by her hometown with BAPAC naming "The Kristin Chenoweth Theatre" in 2012.
 Partnering with the BAPAC in a labor of love, Kristin launched an annual Broadway Bootcamp in 2015, providing young Broadway hopefuls with the opportunity to take classes, hold performances and learn from top mentors in the entertainment industry including Kristin herself.
 In her lifelong mission to cultivate arts education across the globe, Chenoweth has also created “Places!
 The Kristin Chenoweth Tour Experience," a unique educational program for young singers that puts them right next to her performing on stage.
 Each concert in Chenoweth’s ongoing tour will feature local participants from higher education conservatories, universities, and colleges for the immersive educational experience.

-Chenoweth earned a Bachelor’s degree in Musical Theater and a Master’s degree in Opera Performance from Oklahoma City University.
-She was also presented with Honorary Doctorate degrees from both the University of North Carolina School of the Arts and her alma mater, Oklahoma City University.
-Kristin is an inductee into the Oklahoma Hall of Fame, as well as the Oklahoma Music Hall of Fame.
+Chenoweth is a graduate of Oklahoma City University with a Master’s degree in Opera Performance.
+She is an inductee into the Oklahoma Hall of Fame, as well as the Oklahoma Music Hall of Fame.